chloealbright/DevHiveMind/Devops/Docker/Docker Entrypoint and CMD.md

 EditDate:
 Relates:
 ---
-Use Entrypoint instead of CMD in Docker because it is immutable

-Ctrl p q to exit container but keep it running

-Sure!
-In a Dockerfile, the "entry point" is a configuration that specifies the default command that should be run when a Docker container is started from the image created by that Dockerfile.
+Dockerfile, the "entry point" is a configuration that specifies the default command that should be run when a Docker container is started from the image created by that Dockerfile.
 It's like the initial process that kicks off when the container begins.
 This could be a script, an executable, or a command.

 The "CMD" instruction in a Dockerfile is used to set the default command and its arguments that will be executed when the container is started, unless a command is provided when running the container.
 The CMD instruction can be overridden by providing a command when you start the container using the `docker run` command.

+Use Entrypoint instead of CMD in Docker because it is immutable.

+`Ctrl + p + q` to exit container but keep it running.

 Here's an example of how they might be used in a Dockerfile: